Trail running shoe: Cross Country running

 Cross-country races vary in length and terrain.
 They are most often run at 5K, 6000 meters, 8000 meters, 10K, and 12,000 meters, though many races for children are shorter.
 During training season, professional runners can run anywhere from 40 to 120 miles each week, depending on preference, training method, and ability to remain healthy.
 While the impacts of differences among types of footwear may be minimal on a single run, the cumulative effect on performance and health can provide a competitive edge.
 Races are held on surfaces including gravel, grass, dirt or mud, sand, and asphalt (though racing on asphalt is not normally recommended).

 Shoe types

 When training, trainers with support and cushioning are recommended as unsupportive shoes without cushion can potentially cause repetitive stress injuries if used over a long period of time.
 For speed workouts, often held on tracks, lighter shoes with less cushioning and support may be used.

 Racing shoes are lighter (around 5 ounces) and have 4-6 spikes or "pins", which help with traction on hills and wet terrain.
 They have less cushion than trainers, are less supportive, and often utilize a springy spike plate made of rubber or Pebax.
 In more recent shoe technology development, a carbon plate has been incorporated into the design of spikes.
-A rock plate to protect from a rock bite.
+A rock plate to protect from rock bite.